van001/lesscode-fp/README.md

 ```
 ### Stream ###

-Sometimes, input is a **stream** or needs to be handled as stream coz of size.
+Sometimes, input is a continious **stream** of data or needs to be handled as stream coz of size.

 **[File Streaming](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/file-streaming)**